morvencao/kube-sidecar-injector/medium-article.md

 #### Create the Sidecar Injector Deployment and Service

-The `deployment` brings up 1 `pod` in which `sidecar-injector` container is running.
-And the container starts with special arguments:
+The `deployment` brings up 1 `pod` in which the `sidecar-injector` container is running.
+The container starts with special arguments:
-- `sidecarCfgFile` points to the sidecar injector configuration file mounted from `sidecar-injector-webhook-configmap` ConfigMap created above
+- `sidecarCfgFile` pointing to the sidecar injector configuration file mounted from `sidecar-injector-webhook-configmap` ConfigMap created above
 - `tlsCertFile` and `tlsKeyFile` are cert/key pair mounted from `sidecar-injector-webhook-certs` Secret create by script above
 - `alsologtostderr` `v=4` and `2>&1` are logging arguments
 ```